 In a nutshell, starting a business in Nevada is quick, requires a bit more upfront costs and paperwork initially than most states, and has great benefits, such as no state income tax or franchise tax.

 More specifically, starting a business such as an LLC or corporation in Nevada requires filing at least three documents with the Secretary of State: the formation documents, a State Business License, and an Initial List (where you report member, manager or officer information).
-The processing of your business formation documents will take about a business day if you file online, with LLC formation running you $425, and incorporation a bit higher at $725.
-Every year you won’t need to worry about state income taxes or franchise taxes like most other states, but you will need to pay somewhere between $350 – $550 for annual maintenance, depending on the entity type you form.
+The processing of your business formation documents will take about a business day if you file online, with LLC formation running you $436, and incorporation a bit higher at $744.
+You won’t need to worry about state income taxes or franchise taxes like most other states, but you will need to pay somewhere between $350 – $550 (plus a 2.5% credit card processing fee) for annual maintenance, depending on the entity type you form.